Welcome

 General Information

-Vocational training in Germany opens many doors and is the best way to prepare yourself for the world of work in Germany.
-There are two options: you can either complete school-based or in-company vocational training.
+Vocational training in Germany offers numerous opportunities and is considered one of the most effective pathways to prepare for the professional world.
+There are two primary options available: one can either pursue school-based vocational training or opt for in-company training.“

 Submitting an application

-A valid passport signed by the holder, issued within the last 10 years and valid for at least one year is necessary.
-The passport needs to have at least 2 subsequent blank pages.
-Please bring 1 photocopy of the passport biodata page to your appointment.
+A valid passport, signed by the holder, issued within the last 10 years and with a minimum validity of one year, is required.
+The passport must contain at least two consecutive blank pages.
+Please ensure you bring the original passport to your appointment.

-1 fully biometric passport photo, 35 x 45 mm, no older than three months.
-Digitally altered passport photos cannot be accepted.
-Please ensure that your photo adheres to German biometric requirements and is taken in front of a white/bright background.
+One fully biometric passport photo, measuring 35 x 45 mm, taken within the last three months.
+Digitally altered photos will not be accepted.
+Please ensure that your photo complies with German biometric standards and is taken against a white or light-colored background.

-Bring your valid Qatar residence permit (QID) and 1 photocopy to your appointment.
+Please bring your valid Qatar residence permit (QID) to the appointment.

-You need to upload evidence that you have an in-company or school-based vocational training placement in Germany.
+You must upload evidence of an in-company or school-based vocational training placement in Germany.

 Ausbildungsvertrag

-You will normally require German language skills at level B1 of the Common European Framework of Reference for Languages (CEFR).
-This is the case if the training institution has not yet tested your language skills or if you have not yet completed a preparatory German course.
+You must provide German language skills at level B1 of the Common European Framework of Reference for Languages (CEFR), if the training institution has not yet tested your language skills or if you have not yet completed a preparatory German course.

-If you are intending to do a preparatory German course (ausbildungsvorbereitender Sprachkurs), please upload the course reservation and payment proof.
+If you are intending to take a preparatory German language course (ausbildungsvorbereitender Sprachkurs), please upload the course reservation and proof of payment.

 You must be able to cover your living costs for the entire duration of your stay.
-Depending on the type of vocational training, different requirements apply.
+Different requirements apply based on the type of vocational training.

-If you plan on taking part in a company-based vocational training programme, you will receive a training salary, which is also considered as evidence.
-If your training allowance is at least €1,048 gross or €822 net per month (amount valid from September 2025), your livelihood is considered secure.
-Should your training salary be insufficient, you are allowed to compensate the difference by showing that you are in possession of either a blocked bank account or a “Verpflichtungserklärung” (formal obligation letter) by sponsor living in Germany.
+Should you intend to participate in a company-based vocational training programme, you will receive a trainee allowance, which serves as evidence of financial support.
+If your trainee allowance amounts to at least €1,048 gross or €822 net per month (effective from September 2025), your livelihood will be deemed secure.
+In the event that your training salary is insufficient, you may compensate for the shortfall by either opening a blocked bank account or submitting a 'Verpflichtungserklärung' (formal obligation letter) from a sponsor residing in Germany.